FCC Ruling: Closed Captioning Requirements Extended to Online Video Clips

 Deadlines for Closed Captioning of IP Delivered Video Clips

-In the ruling this morning, the Media Bureau stated, “A commission requirement for captioning IP delivered video clips will ensure that content will be accessible to individuals who are deaf or hard of hearing.
+At the time of the ruling, the Media Bureau stated, “A commission requirement for captioning IP delivered video clips will ensure that content will be accessible to individuals who are deaf or hard of hearing.
 Consistent with the CVAA, the commission’s IP rules will apply to video clips only if the associated video programming was shown on television with captions.”

-This new requirement will have a series of three deadlines:
+The new online video captioning requirement had a series of three deadlines:

 - January 1, 2016: Single excerpt clips from captioned television programs must be captioned.